chitranshaSeth/healthdata/README.md

 ## Introduction
-Market Health Data is a project designed to analyze health data to predict possible allergies.
+Market Health Data is a project designed to analyze market health data to predict ROI for your stock based on holding time & market analysis .
 The project is primarily written in Python, with some components in C, Cython, XSLT, C++, and Fortran.

 ## Features
 - Analyze health data